amalog/scratch/syntax/comments.md

 ## Documentation Products

 It’s often helpful to render code comments into HTML or LaTeX documentation.
 By including all comments in a program’s data structure, these tools become very easy to write: read the program, generate output for each comment term.
 Internal and external comments can be inferred by their location relative to other values (module comments vs rest-of-line comments).

+# Scratch

+## Why have comment syntax at all?

+Is there a good reason to have separate comments syntax?
+Why not just have a convention that the predicate `#` is a noop intended for comments?
+It could be a macro that removes the content entirely during compile time.
+I suppose that requires wrapping the commment text in a string like:

+    #` this is the comment text`

+It seems like this would be simpler than having special parsing code for comments.

+That leaves us no obvious mechanism for end-of-line comments.
+I suppose the first argument to the noop predicate could be the goal to call, as suggested above.

+    # say hello `hello is a pleasant greeting`

+That's roughly equivalent to Prolog like this:

+    macro(goal, #(_Comment), true).
+    macro(goal, #(Goal,_Comment), call(Goal)).
+    macro(goal, #(Goal,Arg0,_Comment), call(Goal,Arg0)).
+    macro(goal, #(Goal,Arg0,Arg1,_Comment), call(Goal,Arg0,Arg1)).

+A good partial evaluator will completely remove these call/N constructs so there's no runtime overhead for writing comments.